Ships hit by U-boats

 History

-Notes on loss
+Notes on event

-On 2 February, the tanker had caught up with several independent ships behind the convoy, when lookouts spotted U-751.
+On 2 February, the tanker had caught up with several independent ships behind convoy, when lookouts spotted U-751.
 The Corilla sent out SSS distress signals, started to zigzag and fired one shot from the 4in gun, which fell some 200 metres short as reported by the U-boat.
 At 07.46 hours, U-751 reached a favourable position and fired three torpedoes, one of which struck just forward of the bridge.
-The ship kept manoeuvering and when an escort vessel from the convoy appeared on the scene, Bigalk decided to leave.
+The ship kept manoeuvering and when an escort vessel from convoy appeared on the scene, Bigalk decided to leave.

 At 21.20 hours on 3 February, the Corilla reached Halifax and later returned to service after being repaired.
 None of the 63 crew members and one passenger on board were injured or killed.